all-contributors/all-contributors/docs/project/contribute.md

 ## Help improve the all-contributors documentation!

 Thanks for your interest in the project!
-Pull Requests welcome for any level of improvement, from a small typo to a new section, help us make the project better
+Pull Requests are welcome for any type of improvement, from a small typo to a new section in the docs.
+Help us make the project better!

-All the source code is available at [github.com/all-contributors/all-contributors](https://github.com/all-contributors/all-contributors/tree/main/docs)
+The source for our documentation is available at [github.com/all-contributors/all-contributors](https://github.com/all-contributors/all-contributors/tree/main/docs)

 ## Committing to an all-contributors repo

-We use the [angular commit convention](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-guidelines) for commits that are used for an automated changelog generation, so it would be advisable to respect that.
+We use the [angular commit convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commits that are used for an automated changelog generation, so it would be advisable to respect that.

-If you're not used to it or are afraid to mistype a commit, you can run `npm run commit` or `git cz` (if you have installed `commitizen`) which would take you through a few questions and write the commit for you.
+### Help writing angular commits - commitzen

+If you're not used to writing angular commits, you can use

+* `npm run commit`
+* `git cz` if you have `commitzen` installed to help you.

+These tools will walk you through some questions and write the commit message for you following angular conventions.

 ## Editing Content